Babitdor/Music_Synthesis_Using_GANs/README.md

 This project aims to synthesize music using a Conditional Generative Adversarial Network (Conditional-GAN).
 The model generates music by learning from various audio features, including **MFCC**, **delta**, **delta_2**, **chroma**, **centroid**, **rolloff**, **contrast**, **zero-crossing rate (ZC)**, and **root mean square error (RMSE)**.
 These features are extracted from audio clips and used as input conditions for the generator network to create realistic music sequences.

+## Dataset

+This project uses the **GTZAN Dataset**, a widely used dataset for music genre classification and audio processing tasks.
+The GTZAN Dataset consists of 1,000 audio tracks, each 30 seconds long, in 10 different genres, with 100 tracks per genre.
+The dataset is ideal for training models to learn music structure and features.

+### Key points about the GTZAN Dataset:
+- **1,000 audio tracks** (30 seconds each)
+- **10 genres**: classical, jazz, rock, metal, etc.
+- **Sampling rate**: 22.05 kHz
+- **Mono-channel** audio files

 ## Project Overview

 The key objective is to train a Conditional GAN to generate musical samples that follow a distribution learned from real audio data.
 The generator is conditioned on audio features, and the discriminator evaluates whether the generated samples are realistic or not.
 The model architecture includes: